cpanou/fundamentals/GarageRest/README.md

         2. A status code, indicating if the request was successful, or not, and why.
         3. A status message, a non-authoritative short description of the status code.
         4. HTTP headers, like those for requests.
-        5. Optionally, a body containing the fetched resource.
+        5. Optionally, a body containing the fetched resource.<br/>

         - **HTTP Response Status Codes**
             - **1xx: Informational**